DFE-Digital/bat-design-history/app/posts/find-teacher-training/private-beta/2018-04-25-user-research-apr-25.md

         Users had a better understanding of how to use this field.

-        The private beta data highlighted a new problem with this autocomplete: If we don’t have course data for the provider a user searches for, the user sees a confusing error.
+        The private beta data highlighted a new problem with this autocomplete: If we do not have course data for the provider a user searches for, the user sees a confusing error.
 (In this case the provider was the well known ‘Goldsmiths’)

         By using school in the label we risk users searching for schools that are not ‘lead-schools’ – we haven’t seen this as a problem in research yet.
     - text: Financial support